 Global best practice tools for the identification, assessment, measurement and management of operational risks and conduct risks.

 Knowledge and skills to capture, report and investigate operational risk events and conduct risk events, how to produce meaningful risk MI including Key Risk Indicator (KRI) data and trend analysis, and how to implement operational risk appetite and conduct risk appetite.

 An understanding of how to manage an operational and conduct risk assessment programme and apply it in the workplace

 Enhanced business judgement, critical analysis and problem solving skills.

-If you hold an Institute designation or a designation managed by the Institute CPD hours may be awarded on successful completion of this programme
+If you hold an IOB designation or a designation managed by IOB, CPD hours may be awarded on successful completion of this programme